top of page

 With self-compassion, we can serve Hashem with joy, resilience, and hope.

-Hashem does not expect us to be perfect.
-Hashem expects us to keep going.
+We’re not expected to be perfect—we’re invited to keep going.